The Story of Agecroft Hall Home to the Lords of the Manor of Prestwich

 As completed in the reign of Queen Elizabeth, before the London Company was organized or the first planters had set sail for Virginia, Agecroft Hall defied time and elements.
 The beetles bored through the wattle but they could not destroy the oak.
 After four centuries, the great tie-beam was as stout as ever it had been; the plaster was as hard.
 Agecroft might have stood for a thousand years on it's original site, cherished and well-tended, had not industrialisation swept the valley of the Irwell and most of Lancashire.
 Coal pits were opened all around Agecroft; railroad tracks cut across the manor and unwillingly curved to avoid the house itself (after a campaign initiated by a Mr. Buck who donated £5000).
 Mounds of debris rose to mark the walls; the sinking of an abandoned colliery made a dirty lake on the edge of the estate; the very walls of Agecroft by 1923 were endangered.
 Nothing remained for it but demolition or a decay no less humiliating.

 At this juncture, Mr. and Mrs. T.C.
 Williams Jr. purchased Agecroft and had the more historic and valuable parts of it removed with the utmost care and brought to Richmond for reconstruction in Windsor Farms.
+Each piece of wood brick and stone had to be dismantled and numbered.
+Over 600 photos were taken to help with reassembly.
 The loss of Agecroft raised some protests in Great Britain and provoked a debate in the house of commons; but, in the end, England served to accept the judgment expressed by the Manchester Guardian - that Agecroft Hall was "too reproachful a jewel to leave in that ruined landscape".

 In the rebuilding of Agecroft, under the supervision of the architect, the late Henry G. Morse, Mr. and Mrs. Williams repeated the experience of Colonial Virginia in adapting the ancestral architecture in a different climate.
 They did not attempt to rebuild the entire quadrangle of buildings around the court.
 Instead they took the beautiful finest fifteenth and sixteenth century elements of the manor house and put them together in a single fine facade.
-The result was architecturally consistent and structurally impressive.
-Douglas S. Freeman
+The result, which took 12 months, was architecturally consistent and structurally impressive.
+The house was regularly opened to the public, and upon the death of Mrs Morton it has become a permanent Museum.

 Legends of Agecroft Hall....